mabdho/TW/replit.md

-# Full-Stack React Express Application
+# WanderGuide - Travel Website Application

 ## Overview

-This is a modern full-stack web application built with React frontend and Express backend.
-The application uses a monorepo structure with shared TypeScript schemas, Drizzle ORM for database operations, and shadcn/ui components for the user interface.
-It's configured for PostgreSQL database connectivity and includes comprehensive UI components and development tools.
+This is a modern travel website called "WanderGuide" built with React frontend and Express backend.
+The application showcases beautiful destinations, travel experiences, and curated travel guides.
+It features a stunning visual design with travel-themed components, responsive layouts, and modern animations.
+The website includes hero sections, featured destinations, travel categories, and comprehensive travel information.

 ## User Preferences